 In this scenario, the cats are playing and exploring their instincts through fun interactions with one another.
 If kittens engage in this way without hissing or aggression, they’re just playing and are OK to carry on.

 A cat will use the bunny kick when playing with humans, too.
 Cats are good at tricking their opponents into thinking they’re resting.
 If you fall for this and begin to rub a cat’s belly, it’ll grab your hand the second it gets the chance.

 Cats will do this with their toys.
 They’ll treat the unfortunate stuffed toy in the same way as their prey, gripping them tightly and not letting them go until they grow bored or believe they have subdued their toy.

 Analyzing your cat’s body language is the best way to tell if your cat is playful or aggressive.
 If your cat’s ears are pushed back, its tail is swishing wildly, and its eyes are dilated, these are all signs that your cat is feeling agitated and stressed.
 If so, it’s wise to back off and leave your cat to cool off.

 If your cat is looking relaxed with ears in its natural position, it’s likely your cat wants to play.
 Try throwing your cat its favorite toy so that it can bunny kick that instead of your hand or arm.

 Can I Prevent My Cat from Bunny Kicking?

 While it’s rare that your cat intends to hurt you with a bunny kick, it’s understandable that you’d want to stop it from getting into the habit.
 When it gets too rough, it can bite or scratch you.
-This is not only likely to hurt, but it can leave unsightly marks.

 Discourage Hunting Behavior